gmbecker/rmongodb/README.md

 This is an R (www.r-project.org) extension supporting access to MongoDB (www.mongodb.org) using the mongodb-c-driver.

 Thanks to Gerald Lindsly and MongoDB, Inc. (formerly 10gen) for all the initial work.
-In October 2013, **MongoSoup** (www.mongosoup.de) has overtacken the development and maintenance of the R package.
+In October 2013, **MongoSoup** (www.mongosoup.de) has overtaken the development and maintenance of the R package.

 Please feel free to send us issues or pull requests via github: https://github.com/mongosoup/rmongodb